httpwg/http-extensions/draft-ietf-httpbis-priority.md

 only the most recently received frame.

 The push-stream variant PRIORITY_UPDATE (type=0xF0701) MUST reference a promised push stream.
-If a server receives a PRIORITY_UPDATE (type=0xF0701) with Push ID that is beyond the push limit or has not been promised, this MUST be treated as a connection error of type H3_ID_ERROR.
+If a server receives a PRIORITY_UPDATE (type=0xF0701) with a Push ID that is greater than the maximum Push ID or which has not yet been promised, this MUST be treated as a connection error of type H3_ID_ERROR.

-PRIORITY_UPDATE frames of either type are only sent by a client.
+PRIORITY_UPDATE frames of either type are only sent by clients.
 If a client receives a PRIORITY_UPDATE frame, this MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.